People of all Faiths and Backgrounds are Welcome at Beth Shalom

 Funerals and Memorials

 Judaism offers much in the way of mindful mourning practices.
 Many Jewish traditions are universal in their ability to provide comfort at a time of loss.
-In the event that someone affiliated with our congregation loses a non-Jewish loved one, Rabbi Grossman and our Religious Committee will be available for comfort and support.
+In the event that someone affiliated with our congregation loses a non-Jewish loved one, Rabbi Greenspan and our Religious Committee will be available for comfort and support.
 Mourners who are not themselves Jewish can also choose to avail themselves of these traditions.
-Rabbi Grossman can discuss with you your options for choosing which, if any, of the available rituals and observances may be helpful in your time of mourning, including the option of having a memorial service in your home, attended by the congregation and your friends and family.
-Non-Jewish family can also be memorialized annually by Rabbi Grossman from the bimah on the anniversary of their passing.
+Rabbi Greenspan can discuss with you your options for choosing which, if any, of the available rituals and observances may be helpful in your time of mourning, including the option of having a memorial service in your home, attended by the congregation and your friends and family.
+Non-Jewish family can also be memorialized annually by Rabbi Greenspan from the bimah on the anniversary of their passing.

-All members of the family can enjoy what Beth Shalom has to offer:
+All members of the family can enjoy what Beth Shalom has to offer

 One need not be Jewish to take advantage of the many educational opportunities offered by the synagogue.
 Everyone is welcome to our adult education programs and classes.
 A child need not be Jewish to attend our tots and Shorashim programs.
 Children of interfaith couples may be enrolled in our Religious School, provided that the child is Jewish or that parents intend to have the child converted to Judaism.